arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 ### Option

-My first motivational example was with nullable `?`.
+My first example was with nullable `?`.
 The full pattern containing either 0 or 1 instance of some type is called Option (it maybe has a value, or maybe not).

-Option is another approach to dealing with 'no value' value, alternative to the concept of null.
+Option is another approach to dealing with "no value" value, alternative to the concept of null.
 You can read more about [`Option`]({{ '/docs/datatypes/option' | relative_url }}) to see how Arrow implemented it.

-When null is not allowed, any API contract gets more explicit: either you return type T and it's always going to be filled, or you return Option<T>.
+When null is not allowed, any API contract gets more explicit: either you return type `T` and it's always going to be filled, or you return `Option<T>`.
-The client will see that Maybe type is used, so it will be forced to handle the case of absent value.
+The client will see that Option type is used, so it will be forced to handle the case of absent value.

 Given an imaginary repository contract (which does something with customers and orders):